eclipse-vertx/vert.x/core_manual_ruby.md

 To do this you send a message, and specify a block as a reply handler.
 When the receiver receives the message there is a method `reply` on the `Message` instance that is passed into the handler.

-When this function is invoked it causes a reply to be sent back to the sender where the reply handler is invoked.
+When this method is invoked it causes a reply to be sent back to the sender where the reply handler is invoked.
 An example will make this clear:

 The receiver:

     Vertx::EventBus.registerHandler('test.address') do |message|
-      puts("I received a message #{message.body}")
+      puts "I received a message #{message.body}"

       # Do some stuff...
       # Now reply to it